SiteName

 Training, equipment, physical examinations, workman’s compensation insurance, and life insurance are provided at no cost to the volunteer.

-Furthermore, after a volunteer reaches the age of 50 and has accrued 25 years with at least 50 points each year, the member will be eligible for a benefit payment equal to 1% of the current annual starting salary of a trainee in the Department of Fire and Rescue Services per month for life.
+Furthermore, after an operational volunteer reaches the age of 50, and has accrued 25 years with at least 50 points each year, the member will be eligible for a benefit payment equal to 1% of the current annual starting salary of a trainee in the Department of Fire and Rescue Services per month for life.

 APPLICATION PROCESS

-Mail or drop off a completed application to the attention of the Recruitment and Retention Committee to schedule an orientation meeting, receive a tour of the fire house, learn about the different volunteer opportunities, requirements, and have your questions answered.
+Operations and Administration: Complete and submit a Probationary Membership Application, and an Emergency Contact Form listed below in order to receive an invitation to attend an orientation meeting, receive a tour of the fire house, learn about the different volunteer opportunities, requirements, and have your questions answered.

 Probationary Membership Application